 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals.
-In some cases, water can also pick up radioactive material or substances resulting from the presence of animals or from human activity.
 Generally, untreated source water can include the following kinds of contamination:

 Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.